ZenoxSphere/ZS_100_Days_Of_Code/README.md

 By the end of the challenge I aim to...

 * Know the basics of C++ so I can start writing programs
-* Create a couple of basic text based games using C++
+* Create a couple of basic text-based games using C++
 * Start working on a GUI based game project using SDL
 * Gain good knowledge on how to use Git, Github and Markdown
 ### Music?